-Woods End, a leader in agricultural soil testing, soil health analysis and soil quality-related consulting, with clients throughout North America and overseas, was acquired by ALD Laboratory Holdings, LLC, a joint venture between A&L Canada Laboratories and Deveron Corp., a Toronto Stock Exchange listed company.
-Woods End was founded in 1974 by leading soil health scientist Will Brinton, PhD who, besides being the CEO and Chief Science Officer, developed the company’s leading soil test products, including Solvita and IRTH.
+Woods End, a leader in agricultural soil health analysis and soil quality-related consulting, and a manufacturer of proprietary soil test products, with customers throughout North America and overseas, was acquired by ALD Laboratory Holdings, LLC, a joint venture between A&L Canada Laboratories and Deveron Corp., a Toronto Stock Exchange listed company.
+Woods End was founded in 1974 by internationally known soil health scientist Will Brinton, PhD.

-Dearborn Bortec, Inc. of Fryeburg, Maine, a specialist in precision deep-hole, small diameter drilling, as well as precision machining, was acquired by Maine resident Eric Levitt.
+Dearborn Bortec, Inc. of Fryeburg, Maine, a specialist in precision deep-hole, small diameter drilling, as well as precision machining, was acquired by Dearborn Bortec, LLC.
 Dearborn Bortec was originally founded by deep-hole drilling pioneer Howard Dearborn, who also founded Dearborn Precision Tubular (now Hunting), also based in Fryeburg.
-Eric, who has a strong technology background, in particular with robotics, acquired Dearborn Bortec from a team led by Chris Abbamonte.

 Gradon Supply, Inc., d/b/a Johnstone Supply